Worcester State University: History

 President Sullivan oversaw the expansion of the WSU curriculum.
 In 1952, the college introduced a Master of Science in Education, and in 1963, a Bachelor of Arts degree.
 In 1960 the school was designated Worcester State College.
 Sullivan also oversaw the development of a collegiate athletic system, introducing varsity sports in 1950 and constructing a new gymnasium building in 1958.
 President Robert E. Leestamper (1970–1975), further expanded graduate programs and introduced professional programs such as nursing and business.
 In 1973, Chandler Village was created as the first residence halls on the Chandler Street campus.

 The tenure of presidents Joseph J. Orze (1975–1982) and Phillip D. Vario (1982–1992) expanded the campus with the addition of a student center and a new residence hall, named Dowden Hall, as well as continued support of varsity sports and degree offerings in speech and occupational therapy.
 Under the tenure of President Vario, the school joined the Coalition of Urban and Metropolitan Universities.
 The Worcester State Foundation was created in 1994, during the presidency of Kaylan K. Ghosh (1992–2002), to support school fundraising efforts.
 During the following decade, the campus grew to include the new Ghosh Science and Technology Center, as well as an additional residence hall and parking structure, which was built during the tenure of President Janelle C. Ashley (2002–2011).

 In 2010, WSU reorganized into two schools: the School of Humanities and Social Sciences and the School of Education, Health, and Natural Sciences.
-That same year, the state granted Massachusetts State Colleges, including Worcester State, university status.
+That same year, the state granted Massachusetts State Colleges university status and the college became the Worcester State University.

 In 2011, Worcester State installed its eleventh president, Barry M. Maloney.
 That same year, students and faculty relaunched the Worcester Spy, a newspaper originally founded in 1775.